-To book your free survey you can contact Matt on 07984514117 or 0800 505 3809.
+If you would prefer to speak to me directly you can call me on 07984514117.
 In working hours, it may be difficult to answer the phone but if you leave a message I will get back to you as soon as possible.

 There are generally three scenarios when it comes to installation of a wood burner, the most common being the client has an existing gas fire or the chimney breast has been bricked up in the past so is now just a flat wall.
 These I consider a full job where a knockout is required to expose the original opening.

 This is usually one or two days work depending on the size of the opening and building work required.
-We then line the existing brick flue with a new stainless steel flue lining system, install a concrete lintel, lay a hearth for the stove to stand on, board the chambers walls, install an oak beam or mantle piece, plaster the chimney breast, install a closure plate and connect the stove to the liner.
-A job like this will start from £1400 + VAT depending on the size of the chamber to be opened up, length of the flue system and size of hearth/oak beam or mantle required.
+We then line the existing brick flue with a new stainless steel flue liner, install a concrete lintel, lay a hearth for the stove to stand on, board the chambers walls, install an oak beam or mantle piece, plaster the chimney breast, install a closure plate and connect the stove to the liner.
+A job like this will start from £1400 + VAT depending on the size of the chamber to be opened up, length of the flue system and size of hearth.

 The third scenario being the client’s house was built after the 1960’s so was not built with a brick flue to accommodate an open fire.
 Installing a stove is still possible using a twinwall flue system than can pass through walls or ceilings allowing the flue to run through the rooms above or up the side of the property and terminate at the roof.